Comprehensive & cutting edge

 We work closely with industry to offer the most up-to-date technology available in North America through our Auditory Implants Program.
 This includes cochlear implantation, active middle ear implants and a range of bone conduction solutions in those facing challenges with conventional rehabilitation of their hearing loss.

-In addition to regular adult clinics, Dr. Morris hosts special clinics in Complex Pediatric Otology (with Pediatric ENT colleagues at the IWK), Cochlear Implant Candidacy Clinic for adults and children (in collaboration with audiology and speech and language pathology support from the Nova Scotia Hearing and Speech Centres Cochlear Implant Programme) and both the multidisciplinary Maritime Lateral Skull-base Clinic and Special NF2 clinic in partnership with the Division of Neurosurgery.
+In addition to regular adult clinics, Dr. Morris and Dr. Shoman hosts special clinics in Complex Pediatric Otology (with Pediatric ENT colleagues at the IWK), Cochlear Implant Candidacy Clinic for adults and children (in collaboration with audiology and speech and language pathology support from the Nova Scotia Hearing and Speech Centres Cochlear Implant Programme) and both the multidisciplinary Maritime Lateral Skull-base Clinic and Special NF2 clinic in partnership with the Division of Neurosurgery.

 We are committed to our residents’ teaching program with a supervised case-based approach in the clinic where the nuances of history taking and the subtleties of the vestibular examination share space with the interpretation of audiometric testing and the safe acquisition of procedural skills.
 We also offer a fertile learning environment for undergraduate and postgraduate medical students and audiology interns from the School of Human Communication Disorders at Dalhousie.